Melco International Development

 Melco International Development Limited, formerly The Macao Electric Lighting Company Limited, is a multinational investment holding company based in Central, Hong Kong.
 Melco International invests in casino and hospitality business and other businesses in Hong Kong, Macau, the Philippines, and Cyprus.
 One of the 100 oldest companies in Hong Kong, it was founded in 1910 and listed on the Hong Kong Stock Exchange in 1927.
 Originally an electricity supplier to Macau, around 2001 Melco International diversified into casino development and operations, building casino resorts such as Studio City Macau, City of Dreams Macau, City of Dreams Manila, and Altira Macau.
 Currently the major subsidiary that Melco International operates is Melco Resorts & Entertainment Limited.

 History

 1910–1987 – Macao Electric Lighting

 The legacy company of Melco International Development Limited, the Macao Electric Lighting Company, Limited (MELCO), was incorporated in 1910.
-The company was among the first 100 companies established in Hong Kong and the first company to supply power to the city of Macau.
+The company was among the first 100 companies established in Hong Kong and the first company to supply power to Macao.
 The company was listed on the Hong Kong Stock Exchange in 1927.